Iran’s Paradoxical Expectations for Political Developments in Armenia

 Executive Summary:

-• Armenian Prime Minister Nikol Pashinyan is moving Armenian foreign policy away from traditional alliances with Russia and Iran, favoring closer ties with the West as it looks to find peace with Azerbaijan.
+• Armenian Prime Minister Nikol Pashinyan is moving Armenian foreign policy away from traditional alliances with Russia and Iran, favoring closer ties with the West which could be an important paradigm shift in its foreign policy after dependence on Moscow and Tehran.

-• Armenia’s new foreign policy orientation has strained relations with Moscow and Tehran.
-Both capitals worry about reduced cooperation based on Yerevan’s withdrawal from the Collective Security Treaty Organization and increased Western influence in the region through potential EU membership.
+• Yerevan’s new foreign policy orientation has made relations with Moscow and Tehran ambiguous.
+Both capitals worry about reduced cooperation based on Yerevan’s withdrawal from the Collective Security Treaty Organization and increased Western influence in the region through increasing political and economic cooperation with European Union and development of military and defense cooperation with the North Atlantic Treaty Organization, the United States and France.

 • Pashinyan seeks peace with Azerbaijan and Türkiye and to increase regional trade.
 A return of nationalist leaders in Armenia, however, could revive ties with Russia and stoke regional tensions, complicating Iran’s position in the South Caucasus.

 Six years after the “MerzhirSerzhin” (RejectSerzh) movement brought Armenian Prime Minister Nikol Pashinyan to power in May 2018, the Armenian political scene is still turbulent.
 In the latest development, demonstrations and protests led by Armenian Apostolic Church clergymen occurred in response to Yerevan’s decision to hand four deserted border villages to Baku to settle decades-old territorial disputes between the two neighbors (see EDM, April 8, May 14, June 5; Al Jazeera, June 10).
 Relations between Armenia and its traditional ally Russia have grown cold and tense.
 While Yerevan is developing relations with new partners such as France and India, the reverberations of Armenia’s withdrawal from the Collective Security Treaty Organization (CSTO) has become louder than ever (see EDM, March 5; Anadolu Agency, June 12).
 Additionally, Speaker of the Armenian National Assembly Alen Simonyan has suggested that Armenia might soon hold a referendum on pursuing EU membership (OC Media, June 28).
 Regardless of the implementation of such decisions, a “paradigm shift” is taking shape in Armenia’s foreign policy, which differs significantly from the country’s traditional approach from 1991 to 2018.
 Russia is undoubtedly not satisfied with Armenia’s current approach and has repeatedly protested Pashinyan’s government.
-Iran’s perception and attitude toward developments in Armenia is a significant factor in determining its role in regional geopolitics, transit and trade, as well as security.
+Iran’s perception and attitude toward developments in Armenia is a significant factor in the region’s geopolitics which has received less attention.
+The advantages and disadvantages of Pashinyan’s government staying or falling for Iran are yet to be seen.

 Following Armenia’s independence, Tehran’s balanced approach in the South Caucasus and the Karabakh conflict led to a close relationship between Iran and Armenia.
 All three of Armenia’s previous leaders—Levon Ter-Petrosyan, Robert Kocharyan, and Serzh Sargsyan—enjoyed close relations with Iran and Russia.
 The “unwritten agreement and alliance” between Tehran, Yerevan, and Moscow had a crucial role in balancing power dynamics in the South Caucasus (Central Asia-Caucasus Analyst, June 15, 2023).
 In this regard, Armenian leaders were cautious in developing relations with the West, especially Israel.